An open API service indexing awesome lists of open source software.

 Hook Myco into your agent host in one command:

-- **Claude Code** — `/plugin marketplace add Battam1111/Myco`, then `/plugin install myco@myco`.
+- **Claude Code.** Run `/plugin marketplace add Battam1111/Myco`, then `/plugin install myco@myco`.

-## The eighteen verbs
+## The twenty verbs

 Six subsystems.
 Every name is a fungal-biology term whose meaning tracks its action.

-- **Germination** — `germinate` starts a fresh substrate.
+- **Germination.** `germinate` starts a fresh substrate.

-- **Circulation** — `traverse` (walk the graph), `propagate` (publish downstream).
+- **Circulation.** `traverse` (walk the graph), `propagate` (publish to a downstream substrate).

-- **Homeostasis** — `immune` (25-dimension lint, `--fix` repairs mechanically).
+- **Homeostasis.** `immune` (25-dimension lint; `--fix` repairs mechanically where it can).

-- **Cycle** — `senesce` (session dormancy), `fruit` (three-round craft), `winnow` (gate the craft), `molt` (ship the contract bump), `ramify` (scaffold new dim / verb / adapter), `graft` (manage substrate-local plugins), `brief` (human-facing state rollup).
+- **Cycle.** `senesce` (session dormancy), `fruit` (three-round craft), `winnow` (gate the craft's shape), `molt` (ship the contract bump), `ramify` (scaffold a new dimension, verb, or adapter), `graft` (manage substrate-local plugins), `brief` (human-facing state rollup).

 ## Self-validation